Fish Stocking Program

 We strive to provide quality fishing opportunities in New Brunswick’s inland waters by managing wild, naturally-reproducing fish populations and their habitat.

-In some cases, stocking hatchery-raised fish is an effective and necessary strategy.
+In some cases, stocking hatchery-raised fish is an effective strategy.

 When used indiscriminately, stocking can harm wild fish populations.
 Hatchery-produced fish can introduce disease or reduce the genetic fitness of naturally-reproducing fish.